derosaseric/cash-card/README.md

 - **Spring Data**: For database connectivity and ORM
 - **Spring Security**: For implementing security features

-## Key Learning Objectives
+## Learning Objectives

-By working on this project, you will build a solid foundation in Spring Boot, allowing you to apply these skills to real-world projects.
-You will:
+Throughout the development of this project, the following key objectives were achieved:

-- Utilize Spring Boot to build a complete RESTful API, understanding the benefits and tradeoffs of REST.
+- Utilizing Spring Boot to build a complete RESTful API, understanding the benefits and tradeoffs of REST.
-- Understand what Spring Boot offers to application developers and how it differs from the Spring Framework.
+- Understanding what Spring Boot offers to application developers and how it differs from the Spring Framework.
-- Build web applications with Spring Web.
+- Building web applications with Spring Web.
-- Use Spring Data to connect databases and map relational data to Java objects.
+- Using Spring Data to connect databases and map relational data to Java objects.
-- Implement Spring Security to develop software with a Security First approach.
+- Implementing Spring Security to develop software with a Security First approach.

 ## Getting Started